Download Careers360 App

 Unique Attributes: This painting was done using a thin foil of gold and concentrates on certain spots and is very elegant and beautiful like the Tanjore paintings.

-Important Paintings and Painters: Keshaviah is best known for painting the most beautiful gods and goddesses, epic scenes of battle and love and any other scene from the ‘purans’.
+Important Paintings and Painters: Keshaviah is best known for painting the most beautiful gods and goddesses, epic scenes of battle and any other scene from the ‘purans’.

 10. Cheriyal Scroll Painting